phdonn/LoL-Match-Prediction/README.md

 183        5016.0       1
 184        2194.0       1
 ```
 ### Univariate Analysis

-A histogram was created to visualize the distribution of the `golddiffat25` column.
-The gold difference at 25 minutes shows a roughly normal distribution centered around zero, with most values falling between -5,000 and 5,000.
-This distribution suggests that most games are balanced around the 25-minute mark, with extreme gold advantages or disadvantages being relatively rare.
-This finding highlights the competitive nature of League of Legends matches and suggests that small gold advantages can significantly influence outcomes.
+A histogram of `golddiffat25` shows a roughly normal distribution centered around zero, with most values between -5,000 and 5,000.
+This indicates that games are generally balanced at 25 minutes, with extreme gold differences being rare, reflecting the competitive nature of League of Legends.

 ### Bivariate Analysis

-The relationship between `golddiffat25` and `result` was analyzed using a scatter plot and a box plot.
-The scatter plot demonstrated a moderate positive trend, indicating that higher gold differences are generally associated with winning outcomes.
-The box plot showed a clear distinction in the gold difference distributions for wins and losses.
-Teams that win matches (`result = 1`) tend to have positive gold differences, while teams that lose (`result = 0`) tend to have negative or neutral gold differences.
-This analysis confirms that early-game gold leads play a critical role in determining match outcomes.
-Both graphs have more detailed analysis further down.
+Scatter and box plots reveal a positive relationship between `golddiffat25` and `result`.
+Winning teams (`result = 1`) typically have positive gold differences, while losing teams (`result = 0`) have negative or neutral ones, highlighting the importance of early-game gold leads in match outcomes.

 ### Aggregate Statistics